brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/requirements/prd.md

 Mid-sized businesses in the manufacturing and retail sectors are currently encountering significant difficulties in managing their operations due to disparate systems, a lack of flexibility and scalability in their current tools, and an inability to access real-time analytics.
 This results in inefficient resource allocation, delayed decision-making, and an overall reduction in market competitiveness.

 ### Solution Overview
-The FY.WB.Midway platform will offer a comprehensive, cloud-native solution featuring:
+The LSOMigrator platform will offer a comprehensive, cloud-native solution featuring:
 - Adaptive user interfaces specifically designed for different user roles, providing relevant data and tools.
 - Advanced resource management tools to optimize the allocation of personnel, inventory, and equipment.
 - Real-time performance analytics, with data latency under 15 seconds, to support data-driven decision-making.